BBC Radio 4 'Making History'

 other public engagement activities

 On 29 October 2017 I joined a panel at the Battle of Ideas exploring the question 'What is...
 Democracy?'.
 The Battle of Ideas is organised by the Institute of Ideas and held annually at the Barbican Centre in London.
 The express aim of this event is to encourage free debate on topics of current political interest.
-In my session I sought to bring an historical angle to the question What is Democracy? and to explore what solutions history might provide as we face what many see as a current crisis of democracy.
+In my session (which can be seen here) I sought to bring an historical angle to the question What is Democracy? and to explore what solutions history might provide as we face what many see as a current crisis of democracy.

 This year I have been one of the researchers contributing to this fantastic project, which is part of the Freedom City 2017 celebrations that are being staged to celebrate Newcastle University's awarding of an honorary degree to Martin Luther King 50 years ago this year.
 The strips centred on my research areas, which have been brilliantly illustrated by Terry Wiley, feature the Leveller John Lilburne and the eighteenth-century radical Thomas Spence, both of whom were born in the North East.